guydunton/rust-gb/README.md

 RustGB is yet another gameboy emulator written in Rust.
 The goal of the project is to learn as much as possible about Gameboy emulation while also learning Rust.

+## Current State

+The project connect yet run any games.
+I am currently working through the opcode that form the bootloader while I experiment with Rust and emulator design.

 ## Run with debug

 To run with debugging tools: